thaeli/docs-test/volunteer-policy.md

 * Refrain from promising specific actions.

-* Do not pressure reporters for information if they donâ€™t feel comfortable providing it.
+* Do not pressure reporters for information if they don't feel comfortable providing it.

-* Offer to assist the reporter by contacting further help, but be sure to note that the decision is ultimately theirâ€™s:
+* Offer to assist the reporter by contacting further help, but be sure to note that the decision is ultimately theirs:

     * staffreports@magfest.org